alan-turing-institute/rds-course/coursebook/modules/m2/2-01-04-DataSourcesAndFormats.md

 ## Text Data

-TODO - quick description, maybe point to options for PDFs, word docs

-Natural language processing (NLP)

-Popular libraries and resources for processing and analysing text data in Python include:
+Text data is common in data science applications, anything from analysing Tweets and social media to documents and novels.
+We'll cover some general techniques for handling text data in this module, but we won't delve into the details of the wider field of "Natural Language Processing" (NLP).
+Some popular libraries and resources for processing and analysing text data in Python include:

 - [NLTK](https://www.nltk.org/): Well-established natural language processing toolkit for Python, offering a wide range of text processing techniques in many different languages.
 - [Spacy](https://spacy.io/): A more modern alternative to NLTK, offering higher performance, state of the art algorithms, and better integration with modelling frameworks in some cases.